 Violating any of these policies can get your Google My Business account suspended and your listing removed from the local search pack and the local finder.
 At the very least, ignoring these guidelines could result in further review removals and penalties by Google.

 Create a Culture of Excellence & Apply CXM Principles

-Ensuring you get good reviews is deceptively simple:
+Ensuring you create an excellent experience for the customer is deceptively simple:

-- Treat review acquisition as a long-term marketing tactic and encourage a culture of excellence in your company’s interactions with consumers.
+- Treat customer service as long-term marketing tactic and encourage a culture of excellence in your company’s interactions with consumers.

 - Train your team to apply the key principles of customer experience management (CXM) in all interactions.

 - Take a long, hard look at your products and services, and make sure you’re offering good quality at competitive prices.